House where JonBenét Ramsey was found dead up for sale - NewsBreak

 The 7,240-square-foot home, which has five bedroom and five bathrooms, is described by LIV Sotheby’s International Realty as a “stately and modernized” 1920s Tudor home in an “epic” location with “stunning curb appeal.”
 The home includes a 1,141-square-foot top floor penthouse suite with two full bathrooms and a fireplace, according to the listing.
 The second floor has four bedrooms, a game room, private deck and terrace.

 The listing adds that the house has “timeless appeal.”
-Nearly half of US murders going unsolved, data show
+Nearly half of US murders going unsolved, data shows

 Ramsey was found dead in the basement of the home Dec.
 26, 1996, bludgeoned and strangled, several hours after her mother called 911 to say her daughter was missing and a ransom note had been left behind.
 Her death was ruled a homicide, but nobody was ever prosecuted.